Yami-no-karuro/String-Utils/readme.md

 ### - str_join()

 Joins an array of strings into a single string using the specified delimiter.
+The caller is responsible for freeing the returned array.

 ```c
 /**